nhsx/SynthVAE/README.md

 ### Project Stucture

 - The main code is found in the root of the repository (see Usage below for more information)
-- A copy of [Opacus](https://github.com/pytorch/opacus) (v0.14.0), a library for training PyTorch models with differential privacy, is contained within the repository - some additional features were added to make this version of the library compatible with the VAE setup and may be removed in the future
+- The accompanying [report](./reports/report.pdf) is also available in the `reports` folder

-- The accompanying [report](https://github.com/nhsx/SynthVAE/blob/main/report.pdf) is also available in the repository
+**N.B.** A copy of [Opacus](https://github.com/pytorch/opacus) (v0.14.0), a library for training PyTorch models with differential privacy, is contained within the repository - some additional features were added to make this version of the library compatible with the VAE setup and may be removed in the future.

 ### Built With